 - Always report anyone acting suspiciously; your information may be vital.
 If you come across anything that might be linked with terrorist activity, tell the police. - See something suspicious?
 Report it.
 Dial 101 or the anti-terror hotline 0800 789321.
-Or use the secure online form at gov.uk/ACT. - Caught in an incident?
+Or use the secure online form at act.campaign.gov.uk. - Caught in an incident?
 You must Run Hide Tell.
 In an emergency, always dial 999.